AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 First, notice that there is no substantive difference between standalone headers and header-transactions.
 That means that *zero-confirmation* header-transactions are *exactly* as secure as a standalone counterparts (and at least as secure as zero-confirmation transactions).
-This is not very secure in the case of a PoW dapp-chain, but it means that a PoS dapp-chain's zero-confirmation header-transactions are just as secure as blocks from an equivalent standalone PoS blockchain.
+This is not very secure in the case of a PoW dapp-chain, but it means that a PoS dapp-chain's zero-confirmation header-transactions could be just as secure as blocks from an equivalent standalone PoS blockchain.
 (It also means that the PoS dapp-chain is much more secure after header-transactions are confirmed, compared to the standalone equivalent.)

 When a header-transaction is confirmed by the simplex, the corresponding dapp-chain can efficiently use one-way PoR to inherit the security (and security properties) of the host simplex-chain[^dc-por].
 Similar to mutual PoR, this can provide a *security context* where otherwise-insecure methods of consensus can be done securely.